 Approximately 20% of youth in the United States say they’ve been bullied.
 For some, they might experience it at school.
 Others might face bullies on the playground, school bus, and even online.
 It’s unfortunately a too common problem that we’ve all seen or even experienced ourselves as children.

-Unfortunately, bullying isn’t just a “kid” thing – a 2017 study by the Workplace Bullying Institute found that nearly 20% of adults experience bullying at work as well.
+Unfortunately, bullying isn’t just a “kid” thing – according to the Workplace Bullying Institute, 19% of adult Americans are bullied at work as well.

 Five ways you can help prevent bullying: